 A large majority of participants — 81.3 per cent — were former smokers, and 68.2 per cent quit smoking more than 12 months ago.

-Dr Farsalinos said: “A few months ago, the FDA announced an ANPRM for flavors in tobacco products, including e-cigarettes.
+Dr Farsalinos said: “A few months ago, the FDA announced an ANPRM for flavours in tobacco products, including e-cigarettes.
 They then opened a public comment docket where anyone could submit commentaries, opinions, proposals and data.

 "As you may know, I am always trying my best to submit comments whenever there is this possibility, raising concerns and presenting potential problems with proposed regulations throughout the world.
-In this case, I also submitted a file which was NOT a comment or an opinion piece but the data from the big US Flavors survey that we completed in May….
+In this case, I also submitted a file which was NOT a comment or an opinion piece but the data from the big US Flavours survey that we completed in May….

 Once the public have had their say, the FDA will propose a new rule and after 60 days of gaining further feedback a new rule will be implemented.

 He added: “I’ve talked to ex-smokers, who’ve told me that they quit cigarettes altogether and that they now vape.
-“And they’ve also told me it was the flavors that helped them make that transition off combustible cigarettes.
+“And they’ve also told me it was the flavours that helped them make that transition off combustible cigarettes.
 Now I know anecdotes aren’t the same as data.
 And the ANPRM specifically seeks data on this issue.”